Desalination is a technology that cities across the world have implemented to help address some of their fresh water related issues.

 Summary – Pros & Cons Of Water Desalination

 Desalination gives these cities and regions some of the major benefits of being able to generate fresh water from salt water, diversifying their water sources, and having a water source that is independent of natural climate factors such as rainfall.

-Some water experts think that desalination is not a primary long term solution.
-Managing water withdrawals in the first place might be more sustainable (for regions with adequate fresh water supplies), as well as engaging with transboundary water transfers.
+The sustainable management of water withdrawals vs water deposits in the first place – which might prevent the need for desalination – might be more sustainable (for regions with adequate fresh water supplies), as well as engaging with transboundary water transfers.

 It does seem though like desalination has at least some part to play in the fresh water supply picture for several regions around the world moving forward.

 A quick list of the full list of pros and cons of water desalination are:

 Can make use of the biggest source of water in the world – the ocean (about 96.5% of the water on Earth’s surface is found in the ocean)